shortishly/tansu/README.md

             tansu-$(printf %03d $[1 + $[RANDOM % 5]]))/api/keys/hello
 ```

-Delete the key by asking a random member of the cluster:
+Ask a random member of the cluster to delete the key "hello":

 ```shell
 curl \